SublimeText/Ceedling/README.md

+## Reboot Note
+The Ceedling support package is currently being rewritten and supports:
+- Sublime Text 3 and 4
+- Ceedling 0.28.1

+The package has been tested for basic functionality on macOS, Windows 10 and Ubuntu 22.04 LTS.

+The default keymap was setup for Windows and several combinations conflict with OS functionality on Ubuntu.

+The macOS keymap is subject to change.

 ## Description

 [Ceedling](http://throwtheswitch.org/) is a set of tools and libraries for testing and building C applications.
 This package adds support to Sublime Text for developing Ceedling applications.